 - 1. Upon successful completion of a Maryland Police and Correctional Training Commission (MPCTC) approved rifle course, officers are authorized to use and carry a North East Police Department approved rifle and ammunition. - 2.
 Once approved, officers will complete a bi-annual qualification course with a minimum score of 90% with an approved rifle.
 All scores will be recorded and retained by the agency training officer. - 3.
-Approved officers will not use a North East Police Department rifle or ammunition for personal use. - 4.
-Rifles will be carried in a North East Police Department vehicle with a loaded magazine inserted, 18 rounds in a twenty round magazine or 28 rounds in a thirty round magazine, bolt forward on an empty chamber, and weapon on safe. - 5.
-Rifles will be encased in a hard or soft rifle case and secured in the vehicle's trunk. - 6.
-Rifles will be removed from the trunk and appropriately stored in a safe location when the vehicle is left for service, repairs, vacation, extended leave, overnight training.
-Rifles will not be carried in patrol vehicles when used for out of county transportation during overnight events.
-North East Police Department rifles will be returned to the station and stored in designated area at the end of each shift.
+Rifles will be carried in a North East Police Department vehicle with a loaded magazine inserted, 18 rounds in a twenty round magazine or 28 rounds in a thirty round magazine, bolt forward on an empty chamber, and weapon on safe. - 4.
+Rifles will be encased in a hard or soft rifle case and secured in the vehicle's trunk.

-- 7. North East Police Department rifles will not be altered in any way without prior approval by the Police Chief. - 8.
-Personally owned rifles may be carried by officers in North East Police Department vehicles.
-Personally owned rifles must be approved by the Police Chief prior to qualification. - 9.
-All rifles will be cleared and chamber flags installed at designated clearing area upon entering the North East Police Department. - 10.
+- 5. Rifles will be removed from the trunk and appropriately stored in a safe location when the vehicle is left for service, repairs, vacation, extended leave, overnight training.
+Rifles will not be carried in patrol vehicles when used for out of county transportation during overnight events. - 6.
+North East Police Department rifles will not be altered in any way without prior approval by the firearms instructor and the Police Chief.
+Examples of modifications that may be permitted but are not limited to: grip, bipod, light and sights (maximum 4X power) scope.
+If any modification is made to the patrol rifle the officer must requalify with the modified rifle before the officer is authorized to carry the weapon for duty.
+Altering the factory trigger assembly in any way is NOT permitted. - 7.
+Personally owned rifles may be carried for duty by officers and transported in North East Police Department vehicles.
+Personally owned rifles must be approved by the Police Chief prior to qualification. - 8.
+All rifles will be cleared and chamber flags installed at designated clearing area upon entering the North East Police Department. - 9.
 All rifles will be inspected annually by the North East Police Department Armorer.